Mortgage Repayments Australia 2026: Forecast & RBA Interest Rates

 What This Means for Actual Mortgage Rates

-- Variable mortgage rates will likely be well above 6%, sitting at the cash rate plus whatever margin your lender adds.
+- Variable mortgage rates sit well above 6%, at the cash rate plus whatever margin your lender adds.

 Fixed-Rate Roll-Offs in 2026: The Repayment Cliff